“Loughborough six” by Matt Preston, licensed under (CC BY-SA 2.0)

 Note: All bars in this example are split bars

-Both the pop and rock versions of the ‘indie rock strum pattern’ give off the same vibe but totally different effect.
+Both the pop and rock versions of the ‘indie rock strumming pattern’ give off the same vibe, but with totally different effects.

-Strum Pattern 3 – The Modern Strum Pattern
+Strumming Pattern 3 – The Modern Strumming Pattern

-The Modern Strum Pattern uses a combination of quarter, 8th and 16th notes, so make sure you have a good understanding of these and are comfortable playing them before attempting the strum pattern.
+The Modern Strumming Pattern uses a combination of quarter, 8th, and 16th notes, so again do try to have a good understanding of these and make sure you are comfortable playing them before attempting this strumming pattern.

-Listen to the ‘Modern Strum Pattern’ in action
+Listen to the ‘Modern Strumming Pattern’ in Action

 Pop